44100hertz/branchy16/README.md

 ## I/O and Devices

-The first 120KiB (Address 0x0000-0xEFFF) are RAM, the last 8KiB in addresses 0xF000-0xFFFF are hardware access.
+The first 120KiB (Address 0x0000-0xEFFF) are RAM, the last 8KiB in addresses 0xF000-0xFFFF are I/O addresses.

 Loading from an I/O address will access a device, which returns a word based on the given address and may have side effects.
 For timing-sensitive values such as screen refresh or user input, load-waiting an I/O address is used.
 Unlike standard stores, stores from I/O devices will unlock every load-waited branch.
 However, load-waiting an untimed I/O address will lock the branch forever.